-Method of Wills
+Method of Wills in Japan

-What procedures do I take?
+What procedures does he take?

 Its effect and method will differ among concerning countries, and the Horei law stipulates that the applicable law can be Method for a as follows:

 1. The law governing the place where the will was written

 2.The law of the nationality of the deceased or at either the time of creating the will or at the time of death

 3.The law governing the address or residence of the deceased at either the time of creating the will or at the time of death